Skip to content

 8. Do take probiotics

-To help keep your digestive system working as efficiently as it can, it’s important to maintain the right balance of good bacteria vs bad bacteria.
+To help keep your digestive system working as efficiently as it can, it’s important to maintain the right balance of good bacteria and bad bacteria.
 That’s where probiotics can come into the picture.

-Probiotic supplements can help assist with common digestive problems like gas, bloating, or regularity, or simply to supplement a diet.
+Depending on the specific strain of probiotics in the product, some probiotic supplements can help assist with common digestive problems like gas, bloating, or regularity.

-Try a daily probiotic today from Digestive Advantage and see how it can promote long-term digestive and immune health*.
-Protected by a natural protein shell, our BC30 patented probiotic survives stomach acid 100x better than leading probiotics and yoghurt‡.
+Try a daily probiotic today from Digestive Advantage® and see how it can promote long-term digestive and immune health*.
+Protected by a natural protein shell, our BC30 patented probiotic survives stomach acid 100x better than probiotics and yogurt.
 Delivering good bacteria where you need it.

 References: